Decomposition heuristics for bounded-context scheduling

 Empirical grounding

-ConvexBench (Liu et al., 2026) validates two rules through distinct mechanisms.
-"Use symbolic operations wherever exactness is available" is confirmed by the design: expression structure is recovered via deterministic AST parsing rather than LLM calls.
-Separately, "exploit clean frames recursively" is supported by two results: scoped recursion — pruning history to retain only direct dependencies — recovers F1=1.0 at all depths from F1≈0.2 under flat accumulation, and finer decomposition (10-character sub-functions) consistently outperforms coarser decomposition.
-The F1 recovery comes from the focused-context scoping strategy (an LLM-call management technique), not from the symbolic parsing step; these are distinct interventions in the source.
+ConvexBench also supports "exploit clean frames recursively."
+Scoped recursion — pruning history to retain only direct dependencies — recovers F1=1.0 at all depths from F1≈0.2 under flat accumulation.
+Finer decomposition (10-character sub-functions) also consistently outperforms coarser decomposition.
+The F1 recovery comes from the focused-context scoping strategy, not from symbolic parsing; these are distinct interventions in the source.
 Both results hold despite trivial token counts (5,331 tokens at depth 100), confirming that the rules respond to compositional complexity, not volume.

-MAKER (Meyerson et al., 2025) demonstrates the extreme case: maximal decomposition to m=1 (one step per bounded call) achieves O(s ln s) cost scaling and solves a 1,048,575-step task with zero errors.
-Without decomposition, cost scales exponentially.
-This validates "delay expensive co-loading until interactions justify it" — each step depends only on the current disk configuration, so independent calls dominate joint reasoning.
-The O(s ln s) scaling is a joint result of decomposition and MAKER's voting-based error correction (first-to-ahead-by-k); decomposition alone does not guarantee it.
-MAKER also illustrates the limit of "exploit clean frames recursively": when every sub-task is atomic, the recursive pattern degenerates to a flat sequence of maximally focused calls — though the source does not frame its architecture as recursive.
+MAKER, a maximal-decomposition agent system (Meyerson et al., 2025), demonstrates the zero-interaction extreme.
+Maximal decomposition to m=1 (one step per bounded call) achieves O(s ln s) cost scaling and solves a 1,048,575-step task with zero errors; without decomposition, cost scales exponentially.
+This supports "delay expensive co-loading until interactions justify it" at the boundary case where each step depends only on the current disk configuration, so independent calls dominate joint reasoning.

 Open Questions